danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 ```
 At this point the body of `build_bindings` will be executed.
 In this case there
 are no parameters so the bindings will just be returned.
-This will then recurse and ty.evaluate will be called but this time on then
+This will then recurse and `ty.evaluate` will be called but this time on then
-PrimordialType::Integer.
+`PrimordialType::Integer`